jsheppard95/Election_Analysis/README.md

 winning_percentage = 0
 winning_candidate = ""
 ```
-We can then find the winner as:
+We can then find the winner as follows:
 ```
 for candidate_name in candidate_votes:
     # Retrieve vote count and percentage